-After a very successful first project phase from 2016 to 2019, the LEAD project received a very positive midterm review by an international expert jury and is now entering a second phase from 2019 to 2021, for which we are currently hiring talented PhD students.
+After a very successful first project phase from 2016 to 2019, the LEAD project received a very positive midterm review by an international expert jury and is now entering a second phase from 2019 to 2021.

 The underlying scientific goal of this project is to provide rigorous concepts, methods, and tools for the systematic construction of an Internet of Things that is resilient against failures due to adverse environments.
 We will offer methods and tools to predict, guarantee, and ultimately raise the level of dependability of the IoT.
 The project is structured around three broad research questions and three common threats that are tackled in three subprojects on dependable wireless communication and localization, verified security and real-time, and dependable multi-agent systems.
 Each of the subprojects combines the strengths of researchers from different domains and will be supported by two expertimental infrastructure: the Autonomous Diriving lab to investigate connect and autonomous cars such as platooning and the Automated Production lab which offers a collaborative robotic platform which recently won the RoboCup world championship in the Industrial League.